mbb477/ST558test/README.md

 I'm so excited about learning to be a **data scientist**

-This change is in R studio
+This change is in R studio.
+I am making another change